 b.
-For stud lents wishing a Liberal Arts major:
+For stuc lents wishing a Liberal Arts major:

-GER 335 Intermediate German Conversation4
+GER 335 Intermediate German Conversation

-Five German literature courses chosen from the
+Five German literature courses chosen from

-departmental offerings
+the departmental offerings

 Electives in German to be chosen with the

 consent of the adviser

 48

-\Three hours of FL 131, Foreign Language House and FL 410, Linguistics are the only FL prefix courses which may be applied toward the major.
+Three hours of FL 131, Foreign Language House and FL 410, Linguistics are the only FL prefix courses which may be applied toward the major.

-- NOTE: All work to be counted toward the B.A. degree in German must be beyond the first-year level. - 4.
-In addition, a minor of at least 27 quarter hours approved by the Department.
+3. NOTE: All work to be counted toward the B.A. degree in German must be beyond the first-year level.

+4. A minor of at least 27 quarter hours approved by the department.